-This blog is written by 2020 Monica Clare Research Fellow, Dr Fiona Foley as part of her research project into the 52 Badtjala people taken from Maryborough to K'gari (Fraser Island) by Archibald Meston.
+This blog was written by 2020 Monica Clare Research Fellow, Dr Fiona Foley as part of her research project into the 52 Badtjala people taken from Maryborough to K'gari (Fraser Island) by Archibald Meston.

 There were many aspects of Queensland’s history that I never came into contact with as a student.
 The curriculum was devoid of an Australia with Aboriginal sovereign nations present.
 It was a slow process of reading many historians from 1988 onwards.
 Then I struck gold a piece of legislation with a very long title, The Aboriginals Protection and Restriction of the Sale of Opium Act, 1897.
 I was curious about two words ‘Aboriginals’ and ‘opium’ in the same title.
 This led me to piece together a jigsaw puzzle pertaining to the legal and widespread use of opium in Queensland.